Bricktech2000/Notes/notes/relation.md

 ## Reflexive Relation

+_every element is related to itself_

 similar to identities in [[category theory]]

 **definition** a [[relation]] on **`A`** is said to be _reflexive_ if **`RR {x, x}`** for all **`x`**

 ## Symmetric Relation

+_swapping arguments never changes the result_

 similar to isomorphisms in [[category theory]]